* This is the Consumer Version. *

 Vasodilators include drugs related to prostacyclin (which dilates the pulmonary artery), such as epoprostenol given intravenously, iloprost or treprostinil given via inhalation, or treprostinil injected under the skin.
 Vasodilators can also be given by mouth, including phosphodiesterase-5 inhibitors (for example, sildenafil and tadalafil), which are used more commonly to treat erectile dysfunction, endothelin-receptor antagonists (bosentan, ambrisentan, and macitentan), and a guanylate cyclase stimulator (riociguat).
 Endothelin is a substance in the blood that causes constriction of the blood vessels.
 Phosphodiesterase inhibitors and the guanylate cyclase stimulator increase the ability of nitric oxide, a substance normally present in the body, to widen (dilate) the pulmonary artery.

 In people with pulmonary hypertension who have a low level of oxygen in the blood, the continuous use of oxygen through nasal prongs or an oxygen mask may reduce blood pressure in the pulmonary arteries and may relieve shortness of breath.
 A diuretic drug is usually given to assist the right ventricle in maintaining a normal volume for effective beating and to reduce leg swelling.
-An anticoagulant may also be given to reduce the risk of blood clots and subsequent pulmonary embolism (see Pulmonary Embolism).
+An anticoagulant may also be given to reduce the risk of blood clots and subsequent pulmonary embolism (see page Pulmonary Embolism).

 Lung transplantation is an established procedure for treating people with pulmonary hypertension.
 Lung transplantation can be used only in people with severe disease who are healthy enough to withstand the potential consequences and difficulties with the procedure.